jakeramaer/Foram-Classifier-2020/README.md

 Full thesis - <a href="https://github.com/jakeramaer/Foram-Classifier-2020/blob/main/On_the_Classification_of_Planktonic_Foraminifera_2020-signed.pdf">On the Classification of Planktonic Foraminifera_2020</a>

 ## Key Features
+* Replication of the reference model to test and validate the results obtained in <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019PA003612">[1]</a>.
+* Conversion of state-of-the-art VGG16 architecture for usage as a pre-trained model within general geological taxonomy.
+* Background on the foundations of machine learning and convolutional networks for the benefit of geologists interested in using and further developing the foram model.

 ## Setup
 Model is run via google colab, which is accessible via the jupyter file or <a href="https://colab.research.google.com/drive/1gRKUHKsyG-pa5VKAaV2bSaYBI2cm0NSH?usp=sharing">here</a>.
-Dataset
+Dataset downloaded <a href="http://endlessforams.org">here</a>.

+Instructions for data-preprocessing listed on jupyter file.